ansegura7/DataRegressors/README.md

 # Keras: Regression with Neural Networks
 Project that performs the regression of a continuous variable (oil) from a set of associated variables using a NN model.
-The Keras framework is used to easily create a TensorFlow Neural Network.
+The Keras framework is used to easily create a TensorFlow Neural Network and make predictions.

 ## Analysis
 <details>